In the wild west of social media marketing, what works and what doesn’t for consumer engagement?

 As you can note from the number of likes, shares, and comments – consumers are paying attention, and thankful that Red Bull is appealing to a sense of lifestyle as opposed to overtly pushing product.
 Marketing rule #2 is a balance between the two, and appeasing consumer interests.
 Rule #1?

 Write the new rules.

-Which is exactly why the innovative Facebook campaigns companies like Red Bull and Intel run are effective; they’re innovative, visually appealing, relevant to multiple generations and of value!
+This is exactly why the innovative Facebook campaigns companies like Red Bull and Intel run are effective; they’re innovative, visually appealing, relevant to multiple generations, and of value!

 That being said, let’s go through what you can do right now with a Facebook ad campaign to accomplish all of the above!

 Pick a target demographic.
 We mentioned the idea of geotagging in our Native Advertising article (which you’ve read front to back because you’re a marketing whiz, duh), and Facebook does a great job of allowing you to customize the parameters of your target demographic.